Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 * 5BarParallelScara 5 axis version

 Those types have in common
 - three linear axes for XYZ position without orientation (rotary) change.
-Part of the XYZ may be rotary (e. g. the 5 Bar Scara)
+Part of the XYZ may be rotary (e. g. the 5 Bar Scara).
+Z can move the bed or the hotend/tool/endpoint.
 - two rotary axes for orientation change.
 They change the XYZ position as well a little bit (see RTCP below).
 They are named AC or BC.
 The axes can be intersecting or skewing, but may not be parallel.
+The axes can rotate the bed or the tool or cobinations of it.
 - the current tool is added to the position with its G10 offset value

 # AC, BC